Easingwold Town Band

 How long has Easingwold Town Band been going?

 The earliest reference in our possession to the existence of a brass band in the town is a newspaper report of 1838.
 A town band has existed in various forms from that year onwards.
 As a standard British-style brass band, Easingwold Town Band has been in continuous existence since 1901.

 Town Bands - a centuries-old tradition

 Town Bands have existed in Europe and Britain since medieval times.
 With stringed, woodwind, brass and percussion instruments, they were an important part of civic and religious ceremonies and celebrations.

 Modern brass instruments with valves were invented in the early 19th century.
-Adolphe Sax, of saxophone fame, also developed the 'saxhorn' family of instruments which, along with the trombone, make up the standard British brass band — cornet, flugelhorn, tenor & baritone horns, euphonium and tuba.
+Adolphe Sax, of saxophone fame, also developed the 'saxhorn' family of brass instruments which, along with the trombone, make up the standard British brass band — cornet, flugelhorn, tenor & baritone horns, euphonium and tuba.
 Drums, cymbals and other percussion instruments are also employed.
-Popularised by the demonstration of saxhorns' capabilities at the Great Exhibition of 1851, brass banding spread throughout the country, with many bands formed by miners and factory workers, as well as the armed services and of course the Salvation Army.
+Popularised by the demonstration of saxhorns' capabilities at the Great Exhibition of 1851 at the Crystal Palace, London, brass banding spread throughout the country, with many bands formed by miners and factory workers, as well as the armed services and of course the Salvation Army.